 The Smoke-Free Illinois Act prohibits smoking in Soldier Field for Bears games.
 There are no designated smoking areas inside or outside the stadium and re-entry is prohibited.
 The smoking policy will be strictly enforced.
 Violators are subject to ejection.
 Repeated violations can result in the forfeiting of season ticket privileges.
-Using smokeless or e-cigarettes, vaping, and chewing smokeless tobacco are also prohibited.
+Smoking or vaping of any substance, using smokeless or e-cigarettes, and chewing smokeless tobacco are also prohibited.

 Enjoy a variety of entertainment within the South Courtyard, inside Gate 0, beginning two hours before kickoff through halftime and features a DJ, Staley's Corner for kids, Bears Kids Club activities, appearances by Staley Da Bear, Chicago Bears Drumline and Monster Squad, giveaways, interactive photo opportunities, food and beverages available for purchase and much more!

 The first-ever edition of the Monsters of the Midway Trading Cards features 20 players and will be distributed to fans for FREE during the 2021-22 season.
 Visit the Chicago Bears Kids Club and Staley's Corner in the South Courtyard to get a pack (while supplies last).